grammophone/Grammophone.Domos.Accounting/README.md

 # Grammophone.Domos.Accounting
 This .NET Framework library provides a base for accounting for the Domos integrated session system.
+Typically it is used under [Grammophone.Domos.Logic](https://github.com/grammophone/Grammophone.Domos.Logic) but it is defined as a separate library to ease focus, separation of concerns and unit testing of accounting operations in a Domos entity space.

 ## Overview

-Typically it is used under [Grammophone.Domos.Logic](https://github.com/grammophone/Grammophone.Domos.Logic) but it is defined as a separate library to ease focus, separation of concerns and unit testing of accounting operations in a Domos entity space.

-It provides `AccountingSession` class as an abstract base to derive from in order to enrich it with the methods running your application.
+This library provides `AccountingSession` class as an abstract base to derive from in order to enrich it with the methods running your application.
 The class `AccountingSession` is provided with two generic variants.
 The first, `AccountingSession<U, BST, P, R, J, D>` understands the minimum required entities of Domos accounting domain, where `BST` is the base type for the state transitions of any stateful objects in the domain, `P` is the type